 Fossil Group & Sub-Brands

-The lot of you may not even know that Fossil Group consists of numerous world-famous fashion brands.
+Fossil Group consists of numerous world-famous fashion brands.
 Over the years, they’ve complemented the portfolio of brands with Skagen Denmark, Zodiac, Relic, Misfit, Michele Watch, and WSI.

 Fossil also makes licensed accessories for other recognized brands, such as Diesel, Emporio Armani, DKNY, Puma, Burberry, Michael Kors, and Armani Exchange.
 So, if you are an owner of an Armani or oversized Diesel watch, you’re now aware that your timepiece has been designed, manufactured, and distributed by no other than Fossil Group.